retentioneering/retentioneering-tools/docs/source/compare.rst

 Statistical comparison
 ======================

-Very often we need to compare two groups of users suing some metrics.
+Very often we need to compare two groups of users using some metrics.
 It can be during A/B test results analysis, or comparison two user segments from different channels, or comparing cohorts of users and etc.